gonnavis/TeamControl/README.md

 ## On the computer to controll

-Open browser (recommend Chrome) and access https://www.gonnavis.com/controller/ .
+Open browser (recommend Chrome) and access <del>https://www.gonnavis.com/controller/</del> ( I'm sorry that the server is not maintened recently, maybe re-maintained in the future.
+But you can run the server yourself, see below ).

 Then enter the room name you named before.

 OK, you can remote controll the mouse position!